15-410 Approved Readings

 Addison-Wesley Publishing Company, Inc., 1996.

-You may read either edition of "the BSD book",
+You may read any edition of "the BSD book",

-though the older one will describe a system which
+though the older ones may describe a system which

 seems oddly and perhaps frustratingly old.